gohugoio/hugo/content/en/tools/search.md

 toc: true
 ---

 A static website with a dynamic search function?
-Yes.
-As alternatives to embeddable scripts from Google or other search engines, you can provide your visitors a custom search by indexing your content files directly.
+Yes, Hugo provides an alternative to embeddable scripts from Google or other search engines for static websites.
+Hugo allows you to provide your visitors with a custom search function by indexing your content files directly.

 * [GitHub Gist for Hugo Workflow](https://gist.github.com/sebz/efddfc8fdcb6b480f567).
 This gist contains a simple workflow to create a search index for your static website.
 It uses a simple Grunt script to index all your content files and [lunr.js](https://lunrjs.com/) to serve the search results.
 * [hugo-elasticsearch](https://www.npmjs.com/package/hugo-elasticsearch).
 Generate [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) indexes for Hugo static sites by parsing front matter.
 Hugo-Elasticsearch will generate a newline delimited JSON (NDJSON) file that can be bulk uploaded into Elasticsearch using any one of the available [clients](https://www.elastic.co/guide/en/elasticsearch/client/index.html).